mikazz/PythonSnippets/README.md

 ## Verbose Mode

+Python 2.x

+    if verbose:
+        def verboseprint(*args):
+            # Print each argument separately so caller doesn't need to
+            # stuff everything to be printed into a single string
+            for arg in args:
+               print arg,
+            print
+    else:
+        verboseprint = lambda *a: None      # do-nothing function

+Python 3.x

     verbose = True
     vprint = print if verbose else lambda *a, **k: None vprint("hello world")

 # Automate Testing